 Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 An example of supporting autonomy of time with constraints for an individual: The large healthcare organization I worked for set expectations regarding the number of patient slots that must be open throughout each week.
 I controlled days, times, and length of visits for three predetermined patient visit types (new patients, established patient regular visit, and acute care visit).
 They also allowed me to designate some individuals as requiring two consecutive regular visit slots as long as it was the exception and not the rule.
+My MA and I worked out what mutually beneficial hours would look like within the guidelines.
+We found it quite freeing to approach it this way.

 How can you, in your setting – whether you're a leader or not – be creative in honoring reasonable boundaries that the organization sees as crucial to sustaining the mission while increasing the physician's control of time and schedule?
 The growing complexity of medicine and communication requires admin time.
 How can the system allow for that flexibly?
 What could that look like in your location?
+I'd love to offer that not every physicians' patient panel is equal.
+And if empanellment adjustments aren't made, additional consideration would benefit those with more complex patients (medically and socioeconomically).

-Time thought work: Herein lies the opportunity to take back agency even before circumstances change.
+Time thought-work: Herein lies the opportunity to take back agency even before circumstances change.

 First, identify where you DO have the ability to make "informed, uncoerced decisions" concerning your time.
 When your brain offers "Nowhere!" then put on your detective hat and really try to find answers.
 Areas to consider: